Want to work with me?

 Real-time Developer Notifications (RTDN)

-I helped implementing the mechanism handling server-to-server notifications from Google Playstore for subscription renewals based on specifications written with a senior developer.
+I collaborated on the implemention of the mechanism handling server-to-server notifications from Google Playstore for subscription renewals based on specifications written with a senior developer.
 This new mechanism eventually replaced a monthly manual verification of our Playstore subscriptions, which was prone to errors and missed revenue.

 Data synchronization across micro-services

-I designed, specified and implemented bookmarks synchronization between legacy JAVA applications and an upcoming new version using Kafka events.
-This project allowed (and still allows) the back-end team to focus on building their latest application while ensuring data integrity.
+I designed, specified and implemented data synchronization between a legacy JAVA application and an upcoming new version using Kafka events.
+This micro-service allows the end-users to enjoy a seamless experience and data integrity, while the engineering team focus on building their latest application.

 Minimal feature flag manager